T1International does not disseminate diabetes supplies, but we know oganisations that do!

 If you’re interested in making a donation, visit our donation page.
 To discuss grants or other funding opportunities, email firstname.lastname@example.org.

-There are a few ways you can become part of Team T1International.
+There are a few ways you can become part of T1International's mission.
 Have you liked T1International on Facebook and followed @t1international on Twitter?
+We also have active Instagram and YouTube accounts!
 Have you invited friends to like us, too?
 That will help you keep up to date on our activities.

-You can also subscribe to our newsletter (at the bottom of this page) to stay in the loop about campaigns and other opportunities.
+You can also subscribe to our newsletter to stay in the loop about campaigns and other opportunities.
 Spreading the word about T1International really helps us grow our team of type 1 diabetes advocates.